jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 > We are sending cme.log from Management Server to this directory ```/opt/aws/amazon-cloudwatch-agent/logs/cme.log```.
 Therefore, we will need CloudWatch to collect ```cme.log``` from this directory, and pipe it to a CloudWatch log group called "cme.log".
 You can change this configuration to suit your requirement.

+---

-## 2. CloudGuard Management Server
+## 2. CloudGuard Management Server Configurations

 On CloudGuard Management server, you will need to set up SSH keys, create a script to send the logs, and configure crond to schedule piping logs to the CloudWatch proxy instance.